 Our attorneys work hard to get the best possible results for our clients.
-Please review our recent litigation successes encompassing our four departments and 40 practice areas.
+Please review our recent litigation successes encompassing our four departments and more than 45 practice areas.
 You may search by keyword, practice area or year of result.

 We obtained a defense jury verdict in a legal malpractice action arising from two wrongful termination trials.
 This matter included the two trials, an appeal, in addition to involving aspects of intellectual property law.
 There we numerous evidence issues as a result of the two underlying trials.
 However, we were successful on pretrial hearing in limiting plaintiff’s proofs and in barring significant damages claims asserted by the plaintiff’s expert.
 The jury rejected these claims and awarded all of our client’s fees, with interest and costs.

 We were affirmed the granting of summary judgment in favor of our client in a high-speed police pursuit case.
 The plaintiff was severely injured after a brief police pursuit involving the driver, who died as a result of the pursuit.
 The plaintiff then sued the local municipality for negligence, arguing that the officers caused the wreck by turning a traffic stop into a high-speed chase.

 We won a trial for a cable company where the claimant was injured while working at one of the company’s sites.
 The claimant was hired by one of the subcontractors of our client to complete work at their facilities.
 We successfully argued that the claimant is not an employee or special employee of our client.
 The court agreed and dismissed our client from this claim.